ASML Holding (NASDAQ:ASML) Shares Sold by NorthCoast Asset Management LLC

-NorthCoast Asset Management LLC decreased its position in ASML Holding (NASDAQ:ASML) by 7.0% during the 1st quarter, according to its most recent disclosure with the SEC.
+NorthCoast Asset Management LLC lowered its stake in shares of ASML Holding (NASDAQ:ASML) by 7.0% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 1,478 shares of the semiconductor company’s stock after selling 112 shares during the period.
-NorthCoast Asset Management LLC’s holdings in ASML were worth $913,000 at the end of the most recent reporting period.
+NorthCoast Asset Management LLC’s holdings in ASML were worth $913,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently bought and sold shares of the business.
-Rhumbline Advisers boosted its stake in shares of ASML by 13.3% during the fourth quarter.
-Rhumbline Advisers now owns 1,195 shares of the semiconductor company’s stock valued at $583,000 after acquiring an additional 140 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund boosted its stake in shares of ASML by 329.0% during the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 798 shares of the semiconductor company’s stock valued at $389,000 after acquiring an additional 612 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. boosted its stake in shares of ASML by 11.3% during the fourth quarter.
-Raymond James Financial Services Advisors Inc. now owns 6,746 shares of the semiconductor company’s stock valued at $3,291,000 after acquiring an additional 684 shares during the last quarter.
-Brown Advisory Inc. boosted its stake in shares of ASML by 38.7% during the fourth quarter.
-Brown Advisory Inc. now owns 950 shares of the semiconductor company’s stock valued at $463,000 after acquiring an additional 265 shares during the last quarter.
-Finally, American International Group Inc. boosted its stake in shares of ASML by 7.4% during the fourth quarter.
-American International Group Inc. now owns 4,908 shares of the semiconductor company’s stock valued at $2,394,000 after acquiring an additional 340 shares during the last quarter.
-18.21% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Homrich & Berg purchased a new position in ASML during the first quarter worth about $215,000.
+Jericho Capital Asset Management L.P. lifted its position in ASML by 6.5% during the first quarter.
+Jericho Capital Asset Management L.P. now owns 148,000 shares of the semiconductor company’s stock worth $91,369,000 after buying an additional 9,000 shares during the period.
+Angeles Investment Advisors LLC lifted its position in ASML by 2,824.0% during the first quarter.
+Angeles Investment Advisors LLC now owns 50,877 shares of the semiconductor company’s stock worth $5,127,000 after buying an additional 49,137 shares during the period.
+Amundi Asset Management US Inc. purchased a new position in ASML during the first quarter worth about $1,807,000.
+Finally, Verition Fund Management LLC lifted its position in ASML by 300.0% during the first quarter.
+Verition Fund Management LLC now owns 20,000 shares of the semiconductor company’s stock worth $12,347,000 after buying an additional 15,000 shares during the period.
+18.21% of the stock is currently owned by institutional investors and hedge funds.

-ASML has been the topic of a number of analyst reports.
-Berenberg Bank reaffirmed a “buy” rating on shares of ASML in a research note on Thursday.
+Several research firms recently weighed in on ASML.
 Citigroup reiterated a “buy” rating on shares of ASML in a research report on Thursday.
-Susquehanna reiterated a “hold” rating on shares of ASML in a research report on Monday, April 26th.
-Deutsche Bank Aktiengesellschaft reiterated a “hold” rating on shares of ASML in a research report on Thursday.
-Finally, UBS Group reiterated a “neutral” rating on shares of ASML in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and fourteen have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average target price of $628.00.
+Zacks Investment Research upgraded ASML from a “hold” rating to a “buy” rating and set a $768.00 price objective on the stock in a report on Wednesday, June 23rd.
+UBS Group restated a “neutral” rating on shares of ASML in a report on Thursday.
+Wells Fargo & Company raised their price objective on ASML from $750.00 to $800.00 and gave the stock an “overweight” rating in a report on Friday, July 16th.
+Finally, DZ Bank restated a “buy” rating on shares of ASML in a report on Wednesday, April 7th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and fourteen have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average price target of $628.00.

+ASML (NASDAQ:ASML) last issued its quarterly earnings data on Tuesday, July 20th.
+The semiconductor company reported $3.04 earnings per share for the quarter, beating analysts’ consensus estimates of $2.93 by $0.11.
+ASML had a return on equity of 36.29% and a net margin of 28.82%.
+The firm had revenue of $4.02 billion during the quarter, compared to analyst estimates of $4.12 billion.
+During the same quarter last year, the firm earned $1.79 EPS.
+ASML’s quarterly revenue was up 20.9% on a year-over-year basis.
+As a group, research analysts expect that ASML Holding will post 15.57 EPS for the current fiscal year.

 About ASML